 There are also different types of seizure, which may vary among people with epilepsy.
 In two people with epilepsy, for example, the condition may look different.

-For this reason, the CDC describe epilepsy as a spectrum disorder.
+For this reason, the CDC describe epilepsy as

 The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities, including epilepsy.
 This applies whether or not the person is able to manage their seizures with medication or surgery.